bernardogarza/instagram-clone/README.md

 # Instagram Clone
 This is an Instagram clone app that was built using React, React Router and Firebase.
-You're not going to be able to use the full functionality of the app because of the DB security rules, but feel free to add your own firebase config.

 ## Credentials
 Please, use this email and password to login.